khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 - Why bearing instead of a plain shaft hole?

 **Response:**
 `[Pine wood instead of MDF because it would not hold the continuous movement happening through the game and also the MDF deteriorates with time.
-Arcylic is transparent.]`
+Arcylic is transparent and light so it does not put pressure on the servos.]`

 ## 12.3 Items to Purchase Separately